The Minervini Group

 A Brief History

 Starting in July of 2000, Ray Minervini and The Minervini Group team began negotiating with the Grand Traverse Commons Redevelopment Corporation, stewards of the Commons property.
-Our objective was to secure a Redevelopment Agreement to renovate the historic buildings in a way consistent with the city's District Plan.
-After several months of negotiations, and with intensified public support, the Commons Board voted to approve The Minervini Group proposal at a crowded special meeting on April 26, 2001 (See Traverse City Record-Eagle article).
+Their objective was to secure a Redevelopment Agreement to renovate the historic buildings in a way consistent with the city’s District Plan.
+After several months of negotiations, and with intensified public support, the Commons Board voted to approve The Minervini Group proposal at a crowded special meeting on April 26, 2001.

-On June 19, 2000 the official Redevelopment Agreement was signed, initiating a 12-month "Due Diligence" period for The Minervini Group.
-(See Traverse City Record-Eagle article).
+On June 19, 2000 the official Redevelopment Agreement was signed, initiating a 12-month “Due Diligence” period for The Minervini Group.
 This period was essentially a time the group conducted a broad range of feasibility studies, including engineering, architectural, marketing and environmental analysis for review and approval by the Commons Board, the City Manager of Traverse City, and state and federal agencies.

 On May 6, 2002, The Minervini Group acquired the Sub-Area 2 property.
-(See Traverse City Record-Eagle article).
 Immediately after acquisition of the property, work began to re-roof the quarter-mile long roof of Building 50, the Chapel and two cottages, with completion nearly 11 months ahead of schedule.

 The rest, shall we say, is history.
 The Minervini Group invites you to see, firsthand, the amazing transformation that has taken place since that eventful day in May.
 Please contact us for additional information, and explore the exciting opportunities that await you in The Village.